Big Turbo Upgrade - The Ultimate Focus ST Mod

 cp-e

 Just like ATP, cp-e bases their kit around a Garrett turbocharger.
-However, it's a completely different animal. cp-e's kit uses the Tial V-Band in/out turbine housing.
-This gives you many options for A/R sizing and a 35R size is also available.
+However, it's a completely different animal. cp-e's kit uses the Tial V-Band in/out stainless steel turbine housing.
+This opens up your turbo selection possibilities a bit more.
 This is a very well designed and efficient kit.
 All parts come with the kit to make it completely bolt-on.
 The cast adapter elbow is a beautiful piece that incorporates an external wastegate design and feeds exhaust gases back through the downpipe for a recirculated design.
 This gives you the best boost control while not being too loud and complicated.
 From our experience, this is the best overall turbo kit on the market today for the Focus ST.

 Mountune

 The mountune kit is a very simple one that allows you to bolt on a lot more power using an EFR based turbo.
-The kit is based on the EFR T25 flanged 6258 and 6758 turbos.
-Each of which will provide a large increase in power on your ST. It features a cast exhaust outlet elbow to mate to the turbo.
-It includes a silicone intake pipe to mate with the mountune intake system.
-Unless you're going to make your own custom parts to support this kit, you'll need the mountune intake pipe and downpipe, both sold separately.
+The kit is based on the EFR T25 flanged 6258, 6758, and 7163 turbos.
+Each of which will provide a large increase in power on your ST. It features a cast exhaust outlet elbow to mate to the turbo, as well as, a silicone intake pipe and a downpipe.
 My favorite part about this kit is the oil and coolant lines.
 They are hard piped and pre-bent, just like a factory style system.
+In addition, you can even retain the factory heat shield, a huge plus.
 This makes fitment spot-on and the user experience will be very good.

 ![]() |